7 Must-Try Breakfast Spots in Greenville, SC

 Best for: Foodies not afraid to try something new!

-Highlights: unique steamed bagels not found elsewhere, plenty of dietary friendly options, delicious coffee, quick service
+Highlights: unique steamed bagels not found elsewhere, plenty of allergy friendly options, delicious coffee (they serve top rated local roaster Methodical), quick service for those in a hurry (in and out in 30 min)

-Sully’s offers a wide range of bagel sandwich varieties, with options ranging from a breakfast, meat lover’s, and veggie loaded bagel.
+Options are diverse and include breakfast, meat lover’s, and veggie loaded sandwiches.
 They even offer a vegan hummus option.
 My personal favorite is the Green Vegas (veggie cream cheese, sprouts, avocado, lettuce, & honey mustard).
 Bagels themselves come in a variety of styles (multi-grain, plain, everything, sesame, cinnamon raisin etc.), and they even offer a millet/flax gluten-free version for anyone avoiding wheat.

 The Green Vegas

-These bagel sandwiches are a bit pricey at 6 to 9 bucks a piece, although you are paying for the creativeness.
 Bonus: Sully’s serves Methodical coffee, the best coffee roaster in the city, and one that frequently ranks as the best in the state.
-Treat yourself to a cup of this wonderful coffee while you are here and save yourself the extra hassle of hitting the Starbucks drive-thru.
-If you have the extra time, do stop by Methodical.
-The presentation in gorgeous Blue Willow china is quite out of the ordinary!
+I recommend opting for a local cup of joe vs Starbucks which you can have at home.
+If you have the extra time, do plan for a morning at this great local coffeehouse.
+The presentation in gorgeous Blue Willow china is quite out of the ordinary.

 - Location: 6 E. Washington Street